How to Set Up a Buffet Table

 Many of us enjoy the formal dining table for an intimate family dinner, but if you are having a lot of guests over, a buffet table is the way to go.
 Then, your guests aren’t stuck sitting next to one or two people all night—plus, many folks actually prefer to serve themselves at their own pace.

-For the host, a buffet table is also a more relaxed and easy way to entertain many guests instead of hopping up and down from the table to serve and wait on them.
+For the host, a buffet table is also a more relaxed and easy way to entertain many guests instead of jumping up from the table to serve and wait on them.
 We don’t always think about the host or hostess who has planned the meal and is feeding everyone; in modern times, we’re a little more aware.

 I like to borrow from the Swedish tradition of the Julbord buffet, which most restaurants in Sweden offer throughout the month of December in place of their traditional menus.
 For the Christmas holidays, I drape all my tables with red tablecloths and use white candles of varying heights to set off the food.
 Using groupings of candles, as is customary in Sweden, is an attractive way to decorate the table.
 (It gives you the option of featuring the flowers if your guests bring a bouquet.)